QTB-HHU/daphne_ecoli-diauxie/README.md

 Please refer to the Jupyter notebook for interactive examples to learn how to use the framework for your own analysis.
 A software metapaper is in preparation.

+## Run the Jupyter notebook

+Load the binder environment, when asked to select the kernel choose python 2.
+Click on EColiSubPop.ipynb and play around.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/QTB-HHU/dfba-ode-framework_ecoli-diauxie/master)

 ## Installation